amorinocodes/DECO2017-Blog---Amorino/posts/WebDesignPost.md

 ---
 ## Interpreting the Brief

-The BlaBla Corp brief focuses on creating a "community hub" where users with shared interests can connect through content and interaction.
-Rather than simply building a generic social platform, the emphasis is on **what information is shared and how the experience keeps users engaged**.
+The BlaBla Corp brief is about building a "community hub" where users with shared interests can connect through content and interaction.
+Rather than just building a generic social platform, the focus is on **what gets shared and how the experience keeps users engaged**.

-This means the success of the application is not just based on features, but on how well it supports meaningful interaction within a specific community.
+That means success isn't just about features — it's about how well the app actually supports interaction within a specific community.

 ## Initial Direction

-At this stage, I am exploring building a community hub centred around university societies
+At this stage, I'm exploring building a community hub centred around university societies.

-This direction is interesting because:
+I'm drawn to it because:
 - It already has an existing community
 - Users have clear motivations to engage
-- I am a involved In a lot of uni society work and community building
+- I'm already involved in a lot of uni society work and community building

-However, I am still considering alternatives such as:
+Still considering some alternatives though:
 - A community for local areas to promote social gatherings
 - A broader lifestyle hub (more users, but less depth)

-The trade-off here is between **depth vs scale**.
-A niche community may lead to stronger engagement, while a broader one may struggle to maintain meaningful interaction.
+The trade-off is **depth vs scale**.
+A niche community tends to lead to stronger engagement, while a broader one can struggle to maintain anything meaningful.

 ## Core Functional Requirements

-Instead of listing features, I focused on what the system *needs to do*:
+Instead of just listing features, I focused on what the app actually *needs to do*:

 ### Essential (Core)
 - Users can create and view posts